-Select - The PODXT has 128 Channel Memories.
+Select - PODXT Live has 128 Channel Memories.
 They are arranged in 32 banks of four channels each.
-(The four are called A, B, C, and D.) You can think of each bank as a sort of virtual four-channel guitar amp - and you'll find that the same layout is used on the optional Line 6 foot controllers for PODXT (the FBV and FBV Shortboard) which are discussed later in Chapter 8.
+(The four are called A, B, C, and D.) You can think of each bank as a sort of virtual four-channel guitar amp.

-The first 64 Channel Memories (Banks 1-16) store a variety of complete amp-and-effect selections pre-programmed by the tone mavens at Line 6.
-The second 64 (Banks 17-32) are left for your own creations (or you can load them up with one of the thousands of great tones you'll find at www.CustomTone.com).
+The first 32 Channel Memories (Banks 1-8) store a variety of complete amp-and-effect selections pre-programmed by the tone mavens at Line 6 to sound great when feeding a recorder, mixer, PA or headphones.
+The second 32 (Banks 9-16) are designed to run in front of a guitar amp.
+The last 64 (Banks 17-32) are left for your own creations - or you can load them up with one of the thousands of great tones you'll find at www.customtone.com for transfer to your PODXT Live using the Line 6 Edit or GuitarPort software that you can download for free from the Line 6 web site.

-You load PODXT channels by turning the SELECT knob.
+You load PODXT Live channels by turning the SELECT knob (or stepping on the BASS UP/DOWN and A, B, C, D switches described later in this chapter).
 When recalling a channel, you may have left the physical BASS knob at minimum, whereas the just-recalled channel has this control set to max.
 To change BASS (or anything else), just grab the knob you want and tweak.